Childhood Education (Teacher Education Transfer)

 Salary: According to the Occupational Outlook Handbook, the median annual salary for teachers in childhood education was $53,400 in May 2012.

-As a childhood education major, if you meet specific award criteria, you will be eligible for the Kiwanis Club/Canandaigua Classic Scholarship in Memory of Denett Pimkowski.
-For information on this scholarship, contact the social sciences department or financial aid office.
+As a Childhood Education major, if you meet specific award criteria, you will be eligible for the Kiwanis Club/Canandaigua Classic Scholarship in Memory of Denett Pimkowski.
+For information on this scholarship, contact the FLCC Foundation.